-Senso-ji Temple - Sensoji Temple is an ancient Buddhist Temple and the oldest in Tokyo.
+Sensoji Temple - Sensoji Temple is an ancient Buddhist Temple and the oldest in Tokyo.
 The temple was originally founded in the 7th century.
 The temple adorns an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida River in Tokyo.

-Tokyo Skytree - The tallest structure in Japan and the tallest tower in the world, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.
+Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.